-Who Won the French and Indian War?
+The French and Indian Wars

 Let’s take a look at each of these wars individually.

-The Nine Years War was a battle between France and the Grand Alliance countries of England, Scotland, Dutch Republic, Duchy of Savoy, Spanish Empire, Holy Roman Empire, Swedish Empire and the Kingdom of Portugal.
+The Nine Years War was a battle between France and the Grand Alliance countries of England, Scotland, Dutch Republic, Duchy of Savoy, Spanish Empire, Holy Roman Empire, Swedish Empire, and the Kingdom of Portugal.
 King Louis XIV of France had emerged as the most powerful monarch in Europe following his victory in the French-Dutch war that ended in 1678.
 In 1688, King Louis invaded the Rhineland to expand his country’s borders, and that started the Nine Years War.
 The incursion so angered other European powers they formed the Grand Alliance.

-The war spilled over into North America where it was known as King Williams’s War after the English monarch at the time.
+The war spilled over into North America where it was known as King William’s War after the English monarch at the time.
 In North America, the French and English fought over the economically important fur trade.
 English colonists allied with the Iroquois and had more fighters but suffered losses against the more organized French, who were backed by local militias and their Native American allies, especially the Algonquins and Abenakis.
 The Nine Years War ended in Europe in 1697 but continued in American colonies for a few years.

 Since combatants fought the war in Europe and North America, some historians refer to the Nine Years War as the first global conflict.

 The War of Spanish Succession